-What Are The Types of Pink Gemstones?
+What are the Different Types of Pink Gemstones?

-- Pink Sapphire
+2. Pink Sapphire

 Pink sapphires belong to the corundum family and the color is majorly determined by the chromium content.
 At times, the pink hue can be so deep you would hardly distinguish the stone from a ruby.